 Gaining work experience

-Going on work experience or work-related learning offers you the chance to:
+Getting some work experience offers you the chance to:

-- Gives you experience of working with others, and
+- Gives you experience of working with others.

-For extra tips and advice visit work experience advice on Target Careers.
+For extra tips and advice visit work experience advice on National Careers Website.

 What's an internship?